Antonio-Bogalho/fe-nc-news-project/README.md

 This will use the axios dependency to start the local development server.
 You can then access the app at http://localhost:5173/

-At this point in development, you can login using one of the usernames already in the database such as: tickle122, grumpy19, happyamy2016, cooljmessy, weegembump and jessjelly
+At this point in development, you can login using one one of the usernames already established in the database in the drop down menu.
 Functionality to create a new user with their username, name and avatar will be implemented in the future.

 You can manually test the app by interacting with the components and features, this is a project